tu2-atmanand/test-jekyll-themes/Features/Task_Formats.md

 To Create a subTasks for the main task, its is important that, there has to be atleast one Level indentation and there shouldnt be any empty lines between the main task or the task title and the sub-task.

+- If you are adding multiple tasks one after the another, then those will be considered as different tasks but if you have added a body to a new task, then the next task should be after an empty line from the last task.

 ## Task Description